orchetect/SwiftUITokenField/README.md

 ## Documentation / Examples

-There is no format documentation at this time, but most types and methods in the package have inline documentation to help explain their purpose.
+There is no formal documentation at this time, but most types and methods in the package have inline documentation to help explain their purpose.

 See the [Examples](Examples) folder for a quick way to get started.